pmservice/style-transfer/README.md

    [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/pmservice/style-transfer&appName=style-transfer&branch=master)
 2. Choose name for application, region and organization.
 Configure integration tools.
 Click `Deploy`.
 3. Open github repository by clicking `Git` tile in `CODE` section.
 4. In github edit `vcaps/cos.vcap` with COS credentials.
+Commit your change.
-5. Go to your Bluemix account and restart your application.
+5. Go to your Bluemix account.
+6. Bind wml service to your app (Use `Connections` tab in your application view).
+7. Restart your application.
-6. Click `View app` to go to your application.
+6. Click `Visit App URL` to go to your application.

 ## Initial configuration